Stream-JMX

 sampler.setSchedule(Sampler.JMX_FILTER_ALL, 30000).run();

-sequence must be called to run the schedule. setSchedule(..)
+NOTE: setSchedule(..).run() sequence must be called to run the schedule. setSchedule(..) just sets the

 To schedule metric collection for a specific MBean server: